Mobile slewing cranes are used for a variety of construction, heavy industry or general purpose crane work.

 We can provide a range of cranes from City Cranes, up to mobile cranes with 100 Tonne capacity, including our popular 40 Tonne Terex All Terrain Crane.

-Feel free to Contact Us to discuss your crane requirements.
+Feel free to contact us to discuss your crane requirements.

 Mobile slewing cranes mount their boom and jib on a turntable section in the back of the vehicle.
 This comes in contrast to non-slewing cranes, which have the crane on a fixed joint, and must move the entire vehicle to rotate the load.

+Slewing cranes employ outriggers once they’re fully deployed, giving them excellent stability while lifting.
 These outriggers also confer a very high upper limit for their maximum capacity.
 Wildmans Cranes’ wide array of slewing cranes go all the way from tiny city cranes to 100-Tonne powerhouses.

 Slewing cranes are designed for sites with plenty of space available for the crane to maneuver in.

 A slewing crane needs to plant itself in the ground when it gets to work, making it a mostly stationary emplacement that can’t easily be repositioned.

 However, once the slewing crane is in place, it can adapt to a variety of needs, because of the wide arc in which the crane can be rotated.
 Besides that, it can also reach loads that are all the way to the rear of the crane, whereas a non-slewing crane would’ve had to back up into the right spot.

 Contact us now, and we’ll provide you with a free quotation for your job!